 Nuoro

 You can’t visit the Supramonte and skip a visit to Nuoro, the main city in the area.
-Nuoro has been called the “Athens of Sardinia” for a long time now, thanks to the many intellectuals and artists born there, who brought a constant flow of new cultures and ideas in a city otherwise quite isolated.
+Nuoro has been called the “Athens of Sardinia” for a long time now.
+This is because of the many intellectuals and artists born there, who brought a constant flow of new cultures and ideas in a city otherwise quite isolated.

-Make sure to read my post A Short Guide To Nuoro.
+Make sure to read my post A Short Guide To Nuoro for more ideas on what to see in the city.

 Dorgali